 The variations in spelling derive from the various pronunciations of the word in parts of Africa, although ‘piri-piri’ is the correct spelling in Portuguese.” – BBC Good Food

-Originally made in Portugal, Peri Peri Sauce is a hot sauce made using Piri Piri or African Bird’s eye chillies.
+Originally made in Portugal, it is a hot sauce made using Piri Piri or African Bird’s eye chillies.

-Recipe also uses red peppers, red onions and garlic but the show stealer of this sauce is African Red Chilli or Bird’s Eye Chilli which grants it its sensation!
+The recipe also uses red peppers, red onions, and garlic but the show stealer of this sauce is African Red Chilli or Bird’s Eye Chilli which grants it its sensation!

 In case African Red Chillies are not available then you can use any other hot red chilli like Thai Chilli as well.

-Every time you would savour Hot Red Homemade Peri Peri Sauce Recipe, you would certainly get a culinary kick on your palate and that’s the reason why I just cannot have enough of it.
+Every time you would savor this Hot Red Sauce Recipe, you would certainly get a culinary kick on your palate and that’s the reason why I just cannot have enough of it.

-This is a great recipe to make piri piri sauc and I am sure you are going to love this sauce on everything that you make.
+This is a great recipe to make piri piri sauce and I am sure you are going to love this sauce on everything that you make.

 Thin it down with water and drizzle over your salad.